-Compensation in 2017
+Compensation in 2018

-We did not pay any compensation of any kind to our named executive officers during the year ended December 31, 2017.
+We did not pay any compensation of any kind to our named executive officers during the year ended December 31, 2018.
 We do not provide any of our executive officers with any cash compensation, pension benefits or nonqualified deferred compensation plans.
 We have reported the compensation that we reimburse to our Manager for our named executive officers in the Summary Compensation Table set forth below.

-For the fiscal year ended December 31, 2017, 48.9%, or \$4.8 million, of the management fee paid by the Company to the Manager would have been allocable to named executive officer compensation based on the percentage of time such officers spent managing our affairs if the Company reimbursed the Manager for all of its named executive officer compensation.
-Of this compensation, 6.8% was fixed and 93.2% was variable or incentive pay.
+For the fiscal year ended December 31, 2018, 63.6%, or \$6.1 million, of the management fee paid by the Company to the Manager would have been allocable to named executive officer compensation based on the percentage of time such officers spent managing our affairs if the Company reimbursed the Manager for all of its named executive officer compensation.
+Of this compensation, 9.2% was fixed and 90.8% was variable or incentive pay.

 Our Manager and its affiliates do not use a specific formula to calculate the variable or incentive pay portion of our named executive officers' compensation.
 Additionally, our Manager and its affiliates do not explicitly set future variable or incentive compensation on the basis of the compensation the named executive officers earned in prior years.
 Generally, in determining each executive's variable or incentive pay, our Manager and its affiliates will take into account factors such as the individual's position, his or her contribution to our Company, market practices, and the recommendations of our compensation committee.
-We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2017.
+We did not, nor did our Manager or its affiliates, retain a compensation consultant in connection with the compensation of our named executive officers in 2018.

-Grants of Plan Based Awards in 2017
+Grants of Plan Based Awards in 2018

-We did not grant any shares of restricted stock, options, restricted stock units or other incentive compensation to our named executive officers during the year ended December 31, 2017.
+We did not grant any shares of restricted stock, options, restricted stock units or other incentive compensation to our named executive officers during the year ended December 31, 2018.

 On July 1, 2017, we granted 60,000 restricted stock units to our Manager that represent the right to receive an equivalent number of shares of our common stock to be issued if and when the units vest.
-Annual vesting of approximately 20,000 units will occur on each of July 1, 2018, July 1, 2019, and July 1, 2020.
+19,993 units vested on July 1, 2018.
+Annual vesting of approximately 20,000 units will occur on each of July 1, 2019 and July 1, 2020.
 The units do not entitle the participant to the rights of a holder of our common stock, such as dividend and voting rights, until shares are issued in settlement of the vested units.

 Our Manager allocated 21,000 of the 60,000 restricted stock units grant to certain of our named executive officers - 5,000 restricted stock units to David Roberts, our Chairman of the Board, Chief Executive Officer and President, 10,000 restricted stock units to T.J.
 Durkin, our Chief Investment Officer, 2,000 restricted stock units to Brian C. Sigman, our Chief Financial Officer, and 4,000 restricted stock units to Raul E. Moreno, our General Counsel and Secretary.
 Each allocation decision made by the Manager was reported to and discussed with our board of directors.
-As of December 31, 2017, 60,000 restricted stock units remained unvested with 21,000 of those unvested units allocated to our named executive officers.
+As of December 31, 2018, 40,007 restricted stock units remained unvested with 14,002 of those unvested units allocated to our named executive officers.